gvoysey/corti/README.md

 you can also install it from the cloned repo for development purposes.

 ## Contributions
-If you plan on developing this model further, please fork this repo and send me a pull request when you want me to integrate the changes upstream.
+If you plan on developing this model further, please fork this repo and send me (@gvoysey) a pull request when you want me to integrate the changes upstream.

 The easy way to install this repo locally is with the command `env/bin/pip install git+file:///path/to/your/git/repo@mybranch` or `@mytag`.